RealWeeks/learn-vue-todo/README.md

 ## Watchers

 Watchers in vue give us the ability to perform some logic after a piece of data we are observing or "watching" has changed.
-In our case we want to dispay to the user everytime a they have completed a todo.
+In our case we want to display to the user everytime a they have completed a todo.

 First we need to define a `watcher` object and tell it what to watch, in our `App`